Arthur's multiplicity formula for even orthogonal and unitary groups: Local comparison

-As explained in the previous section, to complete the proof of Theorem \ref{ThmB}, it remains to show \begin{theorem} \begin{enumerate}[(i).] \item $\Pi_{\theta(\phi)}(H)$ is multiplicity free.
-Hence we can regard $\Pi_{\theta(\phi)}(H)$ as a subset of $\Irr(H)$. \item There is a commutative diagram
+In the light of Proposition \ref{transfermulti} and Remark \ref{ramajujan}, to complete the proof of Theorem \ref{ThmB}, all we need is the following two theorems. \begin{theorem} The local $A$-packet $\Pi_{\theta(\phi)}(H)$ is multiplicity free.
+Hence we can regard $\Pi_{\theta(\phi)}(H)$ as a subset of $\Irr(H)$. \end{theorem}